-Loonie strengthens as Poloz reinforces rate hike expectations
+Loonie strongest since September as Poloz keeps rate hike thoughts alive

 Top Bank of Canada officials’ recent assertions that a pair of 2015 interest rate cuts did their job in cushioning the economy from collapsing oil prices appear to be paving the way for a tightening move as soon as July 12.

-Chances of a rate hike next week are better than 50 per cent, data from the overnight index swaps market shows.
+Chances of a rate hike next week are nearly 65 per cent, data from the overnight index swaps market shows.

+CIBC’s Rai said the currency could strengthen further in the near term, but would struggle to push beyond $1.2830 unless the central bank convinces investors that a third hike is on the cards.

-On Friday, the loonie touched its strongest intraday in nine months at $1.2947.
-It was helped by data showing Canada’s economy grew for a sixth consecutive month in April, while a central bank survey of business sentiment showed firms were feeling more upbeat.
+On Friday, the loonie was helped by data showing Canada’s economy grew for a sixth consecutive month in April, while a central bank survey of business sentiment showed firms were feeling more upbeat.

-Adding to support for the Canadian dollar, prices of oil, one of Canada’s major exports, edged higher.

-U.S. crude prices were up 0.15 per cent at $47.14 a barrel, extending recent gains on tentative signs a persistent rise in U.S. crude production may be slowing.

 Speculators have cut bearish bets on the Canadian dollar for a fifth straight week, data from the U.S. Commodity Futures Trading Commission and Reuters calculations showed on Friday.
 Canadian dollar net short positions tumbled to 49,495 contracts as of June 27 from 82,881 a week earlier.